adrien-ben/gltf-loader/README.md

 > Note that file extension is important because the library selects the proper loader implementation
 > depending on the file extension

+## Nodes' Transforms

+In gltf files, as stated in [gltf's specification](https://github.com/KhronosGroup/glTF/blob/master/specification/2.0/README.md#nodes-and-hierarchy)
+: *any node can define a local space transformation either by supplying a  matrix property, or any of translation, rotation, and scale properties*.
+When a node contains a matrix, **gltf-loader** will automatically extract the translation, scale and rotation properties even if their are not defined in the original file.

 ## Todos

 * Post loading validation